brentley/ldapProfile/README.md

 # Retrieving Your Bash Profile from LDAP

 This is a collection of files I currently use to provide "roaming" dot profiles.
-When a user connects, the /etc/profile.d/ldapprofile.sh script calls getldapprofile to retrieve the contents of bashProfile from dn: uid=$USER,ou=example,ou=org.
+When a user connects, the /etc/profile.d/ldapprofile.sh script calls ldapcat to retrieve the contents of bashProfile from dn: uid=$USER,ou=example,ou=org.

 I've also included my schema extension, and a few other scripts I use to extend the schema for our existing users, add the user's custom bash_profile, and remove the custom bash_profile if necessary.